beuss-git/bachelor-oppgave-nina/datasets/brackish/README.md

 A lot of the code is based on the existing code from https://www.kaggle.com/datasets/aalborguniversity/brackish-dataset

-Just run through the steps in create_dataset.ipynb
+1. Run through the steps in create_dataset.ipynb

+2. Update brackish.yaml with your path